Leclerc tank: Operational history

+As part of Mission Aigle, Leclerc tanks of the 1st Chasseur Regiment, 7th Armoured Brigade were deployed to Romania in November 2022.
+Currently, there are 13 tanks deployed with the Battle Group Forward Presence.

 Variants and upgrades

 Built

 Séries 1: original production model, 134 produced.S1OP Série 1 Opérationnelle: refers to the 82 serviceable Leclerc S1 that were upgraded to the RT5 standard.

 Séries 2: perfected model with the ability to be deployed in desert environments, 176 produced.